-RSA Principle #10 – Emphasize Quantity and Speed
+Principle #10 – Emphasize quantity and speed

 As a beginner it’s tempting to focus on perfection when learning web development, which sets you up for frustration.
 It is more important to focus on quantity and speed while maintaining a good enough form than focusing on perfection.

 Josh Kaufman tells a story about a pottery class that was split into two.
 One class will be judged on quantity of pots made, the other the quality of pots.
 At the end of the class, not only did the quantity group have the most pots, they also had the best pots.

 Why, you ask?

 The quantity group improved on each pot they made, while the quality group fixated on perfecting the one pot they worked on.

 By making more pots and learning from the experience, the quantity group learned what would make the next pot better than the previous one.

 Quantity and speed is important in web development as well.
 The best developers, musicians, and writers aren’t so because they are geniuses.
 Instead, they get better over time, with each new piece they work on.

 The more deliberate practice you put in, the faster you can acquire your skills, the better you get overtime and reach world-class status if that’s your goal.

 I added this principle to Josh Kaufman’s Rapid Skill Acquisition principles because I believe teaching is the fastest route to mastery and expertise in every field.